cppit/jucipp/README.md

 The IDE also supports syntax highligthing even in C++11 and C++14.

 ## Plugins
-There are expantion oppertunities with usage of python plugins.
+There are expansion oppertunities with usage of python plugins.

 ## Configuration
 Configuration description will arrive shortly after source code is added.